Manisha-Mengani/practice-app/README.md

 # practice-app
-calculates tax and tip and gives bill
+- calculates tax and tip and gives bill

+- This app is developed using HTML and JAVASCRIPT